shoeper/seafile-docs/changelog/server-changelog.md

 ### 3.1.2 (2014.08.07)

-* Use unix domain socket in ccnet to listen for local connections.
+* Use Unix domain socket in ccnet to listen for local connections.
 This isolates the access to ccnet daemon for different users.
 Thanks to Kimmo Huoman and Henri Salo for reporting this issue.

 ### 3.1.1 (2014.08.01)